 Elephas Super Chat also has a citation feature.

-The citation feature helps you ensure that your AI second brain isn’t hallucinating, and it’s basing all answers on the informaiton you have captured in it in the past.
+The citation feature helps you ensure that your AI second brain isn’t hallucinating and it’s basing all answers on the information you have captured in it in the past.

 Conclusion